 Dominica’s yearly Independence festivity is one of the major festivals, with exciting activities everywhere throughout the island.
 Made to recognize Dominica’s freedom from Great Britain on November 3, 1978, Independence merriments commend music, dance, dress, and food.
 These celebrations depict distinctive examples of the island’s cultural influences.
 Dominicans turn out in large numbers to be a part of Dominica’s Anniversary of Independence celebrations in November.

-Here’s how November 3 Independence Day Celebrations occur in the Commonwealth of Dominica:
+Here’s how Independence Day is Celebrated in Dominica:

 1).
 The Dominica Independence Day celebrations begin with early morning prayers for peace and progress in the region, followed by a military parade.
 The parade of uniformed groups is attended by hundreds of Dominicans, including the Prime Minister of the country.